MrClayPole/lxd_homeassistant_install/README.md

 # Home Assistant install with LXD (Ubuntu Server 20.10)

+[Forked from thiscantbeserious/lxd_homeassistant_install] (https://github.com/thiscantbeserious/lxd_homeassistant_install) Forked again to move it back to x64 Ubuntu 20.04 and add support for a LXD profile to be used as part of the LXD container creation

 [Forked from whiskerz007/proxmox_hassio_lxc](https://github.com/whiskerz007/proxmox_hassio_lxc). **The orginal script was aimed to be installed on Proxmox exclusively - this was modified for LXD on any Debian based Host OS**.
 It is currently being used on an **Ubuntu Server 20.10 aarch64 host on a RaspberryPi 4 8GB** executing the current upstream supervisor install with all dependencies, also exposing the port (8123) on the host.

 TLDR: This is not aimed just at Proxmox but a generic debian based install (only tested on Ubuntu Server right now).